cncf/toc/reviews/2021-openservicemesh-annual.md

 > How has the project performed against its goals since the last review?
 (We won't penalize you if your goals changed for good reasons.)

 This is OSM's first CNCF project review.
-OSM's main project objectives has been centered the following:
+OSM's main project objectives has been centered on the following:

+- Release version 1.0
 - Delivering a simplified operators experience for service mesh operations
 - Building a community that embodies the understanding and need for simple service mesh controls

 The core OSM team believes we've made significant progress in these areas.
-The project will continue to engage the community through the use of community calls, session videos, as well as interactions on issues posted to the GitHub repo.
+We will soon be releasing version 1.0 upstream.
+The project will continue to engage with the community through the use of community calls, session videos, as well as interactions on issues posted to the GitHub repo.

 ## Project Goals